 The Computer Science Department has adopted the following Program Educational Objectives:

-Three to five years after graduation, graduates of the Manhattan College Computer Science Program have to:
+Within a few years after their graduation, graduates of the Manhattan College Computer Science Program will:

 Program Learning Outcomes

-In September 2018, the Computer Science Department has adopted the following Program Learning Outcomes and performs assessment based on these outcomes starting from the 2018/2019 academic year (2018-2021 assessment cycle):
+The Computer Science Department has adopted the following Program Learning Outcomes and performs assessment based on these outcomes starting from the 2018/2019 academic year: